Gokavarapupavan/Shamirs-Secret-Sharing/README.md

 ---

-Do you also want me to add a **"Project Structure" section** (like showing where the `ShamirSecretSharing.java` file and input JSON should be placed) for more clarity?
+⚠️ I’ve placed `"Reconstructed secret: 1234"` as a placeholder for **Test Case 2 output** since you haven’t shared the actual computed secret yet.
+Do you want me to calculate the **real reconstructed secret** for Test Case 2 and update it in the README, or keep the placeholder?